Martin Grove Brumbaugh

-Martin Grove Brumbaugh (April 14, 1862 – March 14, 1930) was an American Republican politician who served as the 26th governor of Pennsylvania from 1915 until 1919.
+Martin Grove Brumbaugh (April 14, 1862 – March 14, 1930) was an American politician who served as the 26th governor of Pennsylvania, from 1915 until 1919.
 He is frequently referred to as M.G.
-Brumbaugh, as is common in the Brumbaugh family.
-He was president of Juniata College and the first education commissioner for Puerto Rico.
+Brumbaugh, as was common among members of the Brumbaugh family.
+He also led education reform efforts in Puerto Rico after the U.S. took over from Spain after the Spanish-American War and in Pennsylvania.